Canadian Caper: Preparation

 The CIA enlisted two disguise and exfiltration experts, Tony Mendez and Ed Johnson (whose cover name was "Julio") to provide a cover story, documents, appropriate clothing, and materials to change their appearances.
 Mendez and Johnson worked closely with Canadian government staff in Ottawa, who forwarded the passports and other supporting material to the Canadian embassy through a Canadian diplomatic courier.
 Mendez and Johnson flew to Tehran for the rescue.
 Mendez and Johnson had previously worked together in the CIA's Office of Technical Service (OTS) branch.

+Canadian prime minister Clark authorized the issuance of authentic Canadian passports to the six American fugitives.
+Under Canadian law, it was illegal to issue passports with false information.
+Clark oversaw a secret Order-in-Council, ensuring the diplomats could pose as a Canadian film crew.

 Alternative passports and identities had been prepared for a variety of scenarios, but the cover story selected had the six as Canadians working on a Hollywood crew scouting movie locations.
 The elaborate back-story concerned a film named Argo, based on the 1967 Roger Zelazny science fiction novel Lord of Light.
 The original Lord of Light project, produced by Barry Geller and starring Rosey Grier, had been abandoned before the start of filming after funds were embezzled; concept art by Jack Kirby existed, and the script was set on a planet with a Middle-Eastern feel, which the team could use to justify their desire to scout locations in Iran.